AdaCore/gnatstudio/docs/users_guide/main_window.rst

   .. index:: preferences; display welcome window

-  To reset this property, go to the menu :menuselection:`Edit --> Preferences`.
+  To reset this property, go to the :menuselection:`Edit --> Preferences` menu.

 :guilabel:`Quit`

   If you click on this button, GPS terminates immediately.

 .. index:: tip of the day